Visiting the Irish amber fisherman from Binz

 Camper Rentals:

 Compare motorhome prices here.
-Or would you rather travel with us Rooftent or Tent?
+Or would you rather travel with us instead?
+Rooftent or Tent?

 Hotels in Binz:

-Hotels in Binz * You can book through our partner booking.com at this link.
-The Travel Charme Kurhaus Binz * you can find under this link.
+Hotels in Binz * you can, for example, book via our partner booking.com under this link.

-Slow Travel Tips you find here.
-Discover places where you Creativity and design you can experience.
+Slow Travel Tips You can find it here, for example.
+Also discover places where you Creativity and design you can experience.

-Source: On-site research.
-We thank the Kurverwaltung Binz for the invitation to our stay in the city and the amber fisherman of Binz.
-Our opinion remains our own.
+Source: on-site research.
+We would definitely like to thank the Binz spa administration for inviting us to our stay in the city and the Binz amber fisherman.
+However, our opinions remain our own.